williamjingjiefeng/AutoConverter/README.md

 		var sourceValue = sourceFieldGetter(source);
 		targetFieldSetter(target, sourceValue);

-7. Stringfy() is supported in IFinalFieldDefinition, which will be passed to FieldMappingPerformer from EntityMappingPerformer during the course of compiling
+7. Stringify() is supported in IFinalFieldDefinition, which will be passed to FieldMappingPerformer from EntityMappingPerformer during the course of compiling
 	CompleteFieldMapping as follows:

 	7.1 EntityMappingDefinition --> Convert()